 Disclaimer: As a heads up, there may be affiliate links below where if you click and purchase – I earn a small commission, at no additional cost to you.
 My disclaimer policy is long, boring, and located here.

-Curious on what you need on starting a blog?
+Curious about what you need on starting a business website or kickstarting your email marketing?

-I’m giving you the nitty-gritty, straightforward info, and advice on what works and how I started my blog and built it into a money-making online business.
+I’m giving you the nitty-gritty, straightforward info, and advice on what works based on what myself and other businesses have tried and tested.

 There is so much information out there on what to use and when to use it.

-These blogging recommendations answer some of THE most common beginner blogging questions.
+These business tool recommendations answer some of THE most common business questions I get in my contact form and DMs.

 I fully recommend WordPress for any type of blog.
 Even for e-commerce and other future ventures in promoting digital goods and course creation.